-Global markets slide again on enduring concern over virus
+Stocks slide in US, Europe as virus worries dominate again

 But elsewhere in the world, the mood is much darker.
 There are about 17 times as many new infections outside China as in it, according to the World Health Organization.
 Widening outbreaks in South Korea, Italy and Iran are responsible for the majority of new infections.

-Losses were widespread, and all but four of the 500 companies in the S&P 500 index are down.
-Financial stocks had the sharpest losses, and all 11 sectors in the S&P 500 were down at least 1.7%.
+Losses were widespread, and all but eight of the 500 companies in the S&P 500 index are down.
+Financial stocks had the sharpest losses, and all 11 sectors in the S&P 500 were down at least 1.6%.

+“The Western world is now following some of China’s playbook, closing schools and declaring a state of emergency for example, but there is a sense that this is too little, too late,” said Chris Beauchamp, chief market analyst at IG.

+Travel-related companies continued to fall sharply on worries that frightened customers won’t want to confine themselves in planes, boats or hotels with others.
+Royal Caribbean Cruises sank 11.2%, American Airlines Group lost 8.1% and MGM Resorts International fell 7.5%.

 Asian stock markets started Thursday off higher, riding the wave of optimism and hope that sent the U.S. market higher on Wednesday.
 U.S. congressional leaders reached a deal on a bipartisan $8.3 billion spending bill to battle the coronavirus outbreak, and the Bank of Canada followed up on the Federal Reserve’s surprise cut to interest rates the day before with its own.
 Health care stocks got a particularly big boost after victories by Joe Biden in state primaries launched him into contender status for the Democratic presidential nomination with Bernie Sanders.
 Many investors see Sanders’ health care plan as damaging to the industry’s profits.